arkrow/PyMusicLooper/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Debugging Information**
 Copy the command-line arguments used and the error message / stack trace if applicable.
+For `ERROR` messages, try to re-run the command with debugging enabled using the `-d`/`--debug` flag (e.g. `pymusiclooper -i --debug play test.mp3`) and provide the traceback output if available.

-Include some brief information about the file(s) being loaded if relevant (e.g. file type/extension, file size, length, does the audio have an obvious loop point that algorithm failed to find?)
+Optionally, include some brief information about the file(s) being loaded if relevant (e.g. file type/extension, file size, length, does the audio have an obvious loop point that algorithm failed to find?)

 **Expected behavior**
 A clear and concise description of what you expected to happen.